ianmseddy/Caribou_Demography_MetaAnalysis/readme.txt

 Literature lives in this google drive folder https://drive.google.com/file/d/1cArw3XK0LnVS27P7wcTN6JxxpiZcamxX/view?usp=sharing
 I think the elephant in the room is whether to include more gray literature - as at the moment we have already done so for BC (Seip reports for Boreal caribou) and SK (The SK1 paper is a University report).
 Additionally, one of the BC mountain caribou papers (Johnson 2015) is incorrectly cited, and is actually using data from a government report by Seip (that I did not manage to find).
-So I think including these repots would give us a much more robust dataset.
+Including these reports would give us a much more robust dataset.
 However, we would need to devise some kind of structured approach to searching gray literature.
 I also think searching for individual ranges might be fruitful (I tried this with Chilcotin, which is presently absent from our database, and almost immediately found a report by some consultants with usable demographic data).
 In hindsight, this would be a great co-op project.

-We could do a sensitivity analysis on the choice of remotely-sensed index - we use the default Normalized-Burn-Ratio, or the disturbance measure (we use largest magnitude, as opposed to steepest - which is the magnitude/rate, but since rate is generally 1, it should have no).
+We could do a sensitivity analysis on the choice of remotely-sensed index - we use the default Normalized-Burn-Ratio, or the disturbance measure (we use largest magnitude, as opposed to steepest - which is the magnitude/rate, but since rate is generally 1, it should have no effect).

 Caribou_DemographicData_Worksheets.xlsx - Excel file used for the original lit review - I separated the sheets into CSVs inside the 'Data' folder
 Caribou_LandTrendR_R.Rproj  - the R project